Gnosder/Gaming/Shadow Breakers/6c Systems - Combat.md

 - Dodge: Move 5 feet in any direction and fall prone.
 Interrupt.
 - Fallback: Move double your speed and ignore the first AOO against you.
 - Resist: Attempt to resist against bonds or spell effects.
+- Sheild Block: Reduce inc dmg by d6.
+(Merits can make this free).
 - Snap Shot: Lose aim bonus, attack a target at -2.
 Interrupt.